psi4/psi4/doc/sphinxman/source/build_planning.rst

 * QCEngine |w---w| `[what is QCEngine?] <https://qcengine.readthedocs.io/en/latest/>`_ (March 2019; added by v1.4)

 Additionally, there are runtime-only dependencies:

+* msgpack-python for MessagePack https://msgpack.org/ (transitive dependency of QCElemental; optional for QCElemental but required for |PSIfour|)

 * NumPy https://numpy.org/